 - Corrections officer

 - Emergency management director

 - Intelligence analyst

 Why Should I Pursue a Master’s in Criminal Justice Administration at Hilbert?

-Unique to Hilbert, the curriculum has been devised with an ongoing, integrated research project throughout the program.
+Unique to Hilbert, the MS in Criminal Justice Administration curriculum incorporates an ongoing, integrated research project throughout the program.
 Unlike most graduate programs that ask for a final semester thesis, the Hilbert program allows a more thorough application of theory and research as it is developed and worked on throughout the program.

 Students take one course at a time and move with a cohort, developing colleagues and friends.
 Cohorts remain together throughout the 16-month program, changing a course of study every five weeks to complete 12 sessions.

 The accelerated cohort model is convenient for individuals who are employed full time.